Malachi Richardson: High school and college career

-Richardson attended Trenton Catholic Academy his freshman year, then spent his sophomore year at Roselle Catholic High School before returning to Trenton Catholic Academy for his junior and senior years, to team back up with coach Fred Falchi, who came out of retirement to coach.
+Richardson attended Trenton Catholic Academy his freshman year, then spent his sophomore year at Roselle Catholic High School before returning to Trenton Catholic for his junior and senior years, to team back up with coach Fred Falchi, who came out of retirement to coach.
 In his high school career at Trenton Catholic Academy, Malachi scored a total 1,245 points, averaging 19.2 points in his junior year and 18.7 in his senior year.
-Richardson was rated as a four-star recruit and ranked 23rd overall recruit and fifth-best shooting guard in the 2015 high school class.
+Richardson was rated as a four-star recruit and ranked the 23rd overall recruit and fifth-best shooting guard in the 2015 high school class.

 Richardson played one season of college basketball for Syracuse, averaging 13.4 points, 4.3 rebounds and 2.1 assists per game.
 Richardson was also named to the ACC All-Freshman team.
 On April 18, 2016, he declared for the NBA draft, forgoing his final three years of college eligibility.